When Do You Show Your Teeth the Most?

 Most People Don’t Smile That Much

 How much of your day do you spend smiling?
 That’s a hard question to answer.
-There are a few, unscientific estimates out there.
 At the lower end, it’s estimated that adults smile seven times a day (including one fake or “social” smile), while at the upper end it’s estimated that we might smile 20 times a day.
 If we go with the upper estimate and assume that each smile lasts 15-30 seconds, then you’re probably smiling about seven and a half minutes a day.

 Eating Exposes Your Teeth Much More